 - Pro 2: The class ratio is 4:1, with more focus on unassisted swim skills – including dolphin kicking, butterfly, underwater flutter kicking on back, USA Backstroke, breaststroke kicking, breaststroke swimming, underwater flutter kicking on stomach, USA Freestyle, bilateral breaths, freestyle flip turns and more to prepare kids to be on the Swim Force swim team!

-Sign up for swimming lessons today!
+Sign up for swim lessons today!

-Stop in a Goldfish Swim School location near you and sign your kids up for swimming lessons!
+Stop in a Goldfish Swim School location near you and sign your kids up for swim lessons!
 You’ll notice our WOW! customer service and see why Goldfish Swim School is a splash above the rest.